Mecca Jamilah Sullivan

 Short Bio

 Mecca Jamilah Sullivan Ph.D., is the author of three books: the novel Big Girl, a New York Times Editors’ Choice and winner of the Next Generation Indie Book Award for First Novel and the Balcones Fiction Prize; Blue Talk and Love, winner of the Judith Markowitz Award from Lambda Literary; and The Poetics of Difference: Queer Feminist Forms in the African Diaspora, winner of the William Sanders Scarborough Prize from the MLA.
 She has earned honors from Bread Loaf, the Institute for Citizens and Scholars, the Mellon Foundation, the Center for Fiction, the Schomburg Center for Research in Black Culture, and the National Endowment for the Arts.
-Originally from Harlem, NY, Mecca is Associate Professor of English at Georgetown University and lives in Washington DC.
+Originally from Harlem, NY, Mecca is a Professor of English at Georgetown University and lives in Washington DC.

 Visit Author Website